My Freezer Organizing System

 Place the full containers in the freezer (see photo).

 On the dry-erase board, write the number of containers you’ve put in the freezer in the column to the right of the food’s name.
 For example, in the photo, I’ve added four containers of sweet potato enchiladas, labeled “9” to the garage freezer (but none to the kitchen freezer).

 When you take a container of food out of the freezer to eat, decrease the number on the dry-erase board.

 Once you’ve eaten the food, remove the number labels from the now empty containers and stick them on the inside of a kitchen cabinet door for reuse (see photo) or just toss them.

 Once you’ve used the last container of a meal, erase that meal from the board.
 That number on the board and its corresponding number stickers can now be used for a new meal.

 As long as you remember to adjust the numbers on the board when you store and when you eat the food, this system works perfectly.
 You’ll be surprised at how much time it saves.
 You’ll no longer spend time digging through your freezer, trying to guess whether a container has chili, spaghetti sauce, or something else.
 You’ll no longer search your entire freezer for the black bean burgers you thought you'd have for dinner, only to realize that they're no longer there.
 Give this system a try and hopefully, you’ll find it useful too.
+Notes:

 The S, L, XL, SQ next to some of the numbers on the board are shorthand for small, large, extra-large and square containers I use.
 Feel free to use just numbers, or your own shorthand for whatever containers you use.